DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 ## Page Layout with CSS

 Now that you’re familiar with creating a basic HTML page structure and comfortable using CSS selectors, it’s time to understand how elements are displayed on a page.
-You may have noticed that webpage layout is often structured as boxes.
+You may have noticed that webpage layouts are often structured as boxes.
 This is a carryover from the way that printing presses were used in page layout.
 Presenting information in groups of boxes is often a clear way to communicate with an audience.

 ## How Elements Display